Austin-BG/Gavin_BG/readme.md

 ## Overview

-This mod adds Gavin, an NPC cleric of Lathander, to the Baldur's Gate conversions Baldur's Gate Tutu, Baldur's Gate Trilogy, and Baldur's Gate Enhanced Edition.
+This mod adds Gavin, a neutral good Dawnbringer of Lathander, to Baldur's Gate Enhanced Edition or the Baldur's Gate conversion projects Tutu, Baldur's Gate Trilogy, and Enhanced Edition Trilogy.

+Gavin was born in Ulgoth's Beard, one of the younger children of a sailmaker and a midwife.
+He had an unremarkable childhood, until, at the age of 12, he discovered he had a talent for healing.
+His father was a follower of Tyr, but his mother worshipped Lathander.
+They were quite surprised to find that their rambunctious son had a calling to the priesthood, but they enthusiastically supported his decision, nevertheless, accompanying him to Beregost to begin his novitiate.
+His service to his god and his temple was devout, but otherwise unimpressive, and he was ordained a Dawnbringer at the age of 19.
+Since then, he has spent most of his time performing varied services for the temple, but Gavin's advancement within the ranks has been slow.
+Gavin is 28 when you meet.

 ## More Information